vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

 > **Note**
 >
-> Notice that we explicitly check whether predictions are \> 0, because
-> the log of negative number is not defined and will throw an error!
+> We explicitly verify that predictions remain positive, as the
+> logarithm is undefined for non-positive values and would otherwise
+> cause numerical errors.

 Let’s define a helper function, that will plot how good does the model perform across different iterations.